Penang Food Guide – 40 Street Food To Try in 2023

 Eu Char Koay (You Tiou)

-For the crispiest and tastiest Eu Char Koay, it has got to be the nameless shop at 76 Cintra Street.
+For the crispiest Eu Char Koay, head to the nameless Shop at 76 Cintra Street.

 Recommended Stalls: